stevukas/ebay-api-test/README.md

 The Ebay.php class has examples of methods how it should like.

+Please use this as a reference how we would like it to be : https://github.com/davidtsadler/ebay-sdk-php/tree/master/src/Inventory

 You dont have to worry about Auth and Token, just make sure to add Comment where Token must be set and called.